There are more than 8 million people who work part-time in the UK.

 Most of the UK’s bank holidays fall on a Monday or Friday.
 In companies that give paid bank holidays, and where part-time employees don’t usually work on these days, those part-time employees would end up receiving proportionately fewer days’ leave than their full-time colleagues.

-To prevent this inequality, many companies give their part-time employees a pro-rated bank holiday allowance.
-This is calculated based on the number of hours worked, regardless of the days that are worked and irrespective of whether or not they would be bank holidays.
+To prevent this inequality, many companies give their part-time employees a pro-rata bank holiday allowance.
+This is calculated based on the number of hours worked, regardless of the days worked and whether they would be bank holidays.

-These employees work five days a week, equalling a total of 40 hours, so are effectively receiving 64 hours of bank holiday leave (8 bank holidays x 8 hour working day = 64 hours).
+These employees work 5 days a week, equalling a total of 40 hours, so they're effectively receiving 64 hours of bank holiday leave (8 bank holidays x 8 hour working day = 64 hours).

 So, here's the magic formula you'll need: